CellanomeDLS/internal-installer/bucket/README.md

 #### System manifest `suggest` field
-This field should always contain the manifest for the Vio Manager simulator *that is compatible with the given system manifest*.
+This field should always contain the manifest for the Vio Manager Simulator *that is compatible with the given system manifest*.
 This component will be installed by the main installer script only if the user confirms its installation.
-+ As of this writing, operation of both the simulation verion of the Vio Manager and the real Vio Manager is unknown at this time. $${\color{red}TBD - get and install the real vio manager}$$
++ As of this writing, operation of both the simulation verion of the Vio Manager and the real Vio Manager is unknown at this time.
++ *TBD - get and install the real Vio Manager.*

 <br>